Andi Lila: Tirana

-Lila started his second season with Tirana on 15 July 2009 by making his European debut with Tirana against Stabæk in the first leg of 2009–10 UEFA Champions League's first round.
-He was a starter even in the returning leg with Tirana slumped into a 4–0 defeat at Telenor Arena, crashing out of competition 1–5 on aggregate.
-Later, on 16 August, Lila won his second silverware at Tirana, the Albanian Supercup, where he aided the team to beat Flamurtari Vlorë 1–0 at Qemal Stafa Stadium.
+Lila began his second season with Tirana on 15 July 2009 by making his European debut against Stabæk in the first leg of the 2009–10 UEFA Champions League first qualifying round.
+He also started the return leg, as Tirana were eliminated following a 4–0 defeat, losing 5–1 on aggregate.
+On 16 August 2009, Lila won his second trophy with Tirana, the 2009 Albanian Supercup, as the team defeated Flamurtari Vlorë 1–0.
+In the opening match of the 2009–10 Albanian Superliga on 23 August 2009, Lila conceded a penalty and was sent off in the 31st minute as Tirana were defeated 3–1 by Flamurtari.
+He made a total of 24 league appearances and scored one goal, as Tirana finished the season in third place.